Handpan Sample Library (V2.1)

 Q: Why buy from me, when you could buy from These Guys?

-That being said, after some study, I believe the timbre of my samples has a bit more warmth: their samples tend to sound more like SPB Handpans or PanArt Hangs, which have rather thwacky, percussive timbres, while mine were recorded on a Pantheon Steel Halo, which offers less attack, but warmer sustain.
+That being said, I believe the timbre of my samples has a bit more warmth: their samples tend to sound more like SPB Handpans or PanArt Hangs, which have rather thwacky, percussive timbres, while mine were recorded on a Pantheon Steel Halo, which offers less attack, but warmer sustain.
 It's just preference.